tom-howard/com2009/docs/waffles/essentials.md

 ### Why Does This Matter?

-In Part 3 of the ROS Course we illustrate how the LiDAR `ranges` array can be *filtered* to remove any out-of-range values:
+In Part 3 of Course Assignment #1 we illustrate how the LiDAR `ranges` array can be *filtered* to remove any out-of-range values:

 ```py
 valid_data = front[front != float("inf")] # (1)!